 Juveniles of both sexes with long sentences are also admitted.
-The geographic proximity Social contact encouraged to family and friends is intended to help maintain social contacts.
+The geographic proximity to family and friends is intended to help maintain social contacts.
 Moreover, long-term inmates in pre-release programmes have their own section, which is new for a court prison.